sheatoo/sql-spotify-analysis/README.md

-# spotify-analysis
+# sql-spotify-analysis
-Analysis of my spotify listening history 2014-2025
+Employing SQL to analyze my spotify listening history from 2014-2025.